Square Invoices Review

 - Numerous integrations

 Square Invoices was added to Square back in 2014.
-This app is a bit different from the normal invoicing software systems we review in that it isn’t a completely separate program.
-Square Invoices is one of many features directly built-in to the Square ecosystem.
-When you create a Square Invoices account, you gain access to the entire Square Dashboard where you’ll find invoicing, sales tracking, contact management, and more.
+This app is a bit different from the typical invoicing software systems we review in that it isn’t a completely separate program.
+Square Invoices is one of many features directly built into the Square ecosystem.
+When you create a Square Invoices account, you gain access to the entire Square Dashboard, where you’ll find invoicing, sales tracking, contact management, and more.

-It also differs from typical invoicing software in that you won’t find features like estimates or project management, making it difficult for service-based businesses to use the software.
-There is no multi-currency support and limited sales tax functionality.
+It also differs from typical invoicing software in that you won’t find features such as project management, making it difficult for service-based businesses to use the software.
+The software offers no multicurrency support and limited sales tax functionality as well.

-That being said, what Square does offer you simply won’t find in other invoicing solutions, and for some businesses, this may completely outweigh the software’s faults.
-Seeing as payment processing is what Square does best, this software is a great option for small businesses looking for quick billing, online payment processing, detailed sales analytics, a free point of sale app, and advanced inventory.
-And the best part about Square Invoices?
-It’s free.
-You only have to pay the payment processing fees.
+What Square does offer you simply won’t find in other invoicing solutions.
+For some businesses, this may completely outweigh the software’s faults.
+Considering that payment processing is what Square does best, this software is a great option for small businesses looking for quick billing, online payment processing, detailed sales analytics, a free point of sale app, and advanced inventory.

 Continue reading to see if Square Invoices is right for your business.